-- Strategy: - Companies should ensure their climate commitments are aligned with the goals of the Paris Agreement.
+- Companies should ensure their climate commitments are aligned with the goals of the Paris Agreement.
 This requires their strategies to be defined based on a Paris-aligned scenario and based on science (including "Scope 3" indirect emissions).
-Beyond long-term goals we require companies to define intermediary emissions reduction targets (on a 5 to 10 years horizon), with clear and communicated progress milestones.
-As part of this, we expect companies to adopt and publish absolute GHG emissions reduction targets for Scope 1 and 2, and absolute and / or relative (i.e., intensity-based) targets for Scope 3; - The Science Based Targets initiative (SBTi) framework for the oil and gas sector is expected to be released in the future22.
-AXA IM will integrate this framework once it is available and will then request from companies that they set science-based targets.
-Given the urgency, we will in the meantime also use other sources such as the Transition Pathway Initiative, the IIGCC oil & gas framework, or CDP Climate reports and our own internal work to analyse strategies; - We also ask companies to integrate their value chain upstream and especially downstream in their climate strategy, a necessary step to achieve net zero for scope 3 emissions; - While the transition is first a demand transition, enabled by the development of alternatives to oil and gas products, we will pay attention to supply trends and notably companies' upstream greenfield projects.
-The aim is to better understand the overall production profile, its path relative to demand trends, and contribution to coal substitution for natural gas specifically.
-More broadly, and being mindful of this context, we expect fossil fuels companies to demonstrate how Capex or Investment plans (including R&D) will contribute to change demand and lead to a decline in the upstream production.
-We are also attentive to lobbying practices in this perspective; - Transparency: We require disclosures around capital expenditure plans to be consistent with international transition pledges, including reporting on their progress; - Governance: Companies should align executive remuneration to climate change objectives.
+Beyond long-term goals we require companies to define intermediary emissions reduction targets, with clear and communicated progress milestones. - The Science Based Targets initiative (SBTi) framework for the oil and gas sector is expected to be released in the future, and AXA IM will focus on ensuring oil and gas players which remain in scope set science-based targets in line with this new framework in a timely manner.
+Given the urgency, we will in the meantime also use other sources such as the Transition Pathway Initiative, the IIGCC oil & gas framework, or CDP Climate reports and our own internal work to analyse strategies. - We also ask companies to integrate their value chain in their climate strategy. - While the transition is first a demand transition, enabled by the development of alternatives to oil and gas products, we will pay attention to supply trends and notably companies' upstream greenfield projects.
+The aim is to better understand the overall production profile, its path relative to demand trends, and its contribution to coal substitution.